 How do you think a tool like Tranxfer could help?

 HMM: transfer is a tool designed to help companies control the secure sending and receiving of files.
 What it tries to do is solve these problems that have been commented on in a simple way, data leakage, malware, ransomware, etc.

 - malware validation, either because of the antivirus that offers the same product, or because of the integration that can be carried out with the company's approved antivirus.

 - Encryption and guarantee of file integrity.

-- Traceability of all operations performed by users with the platform.
+- traceability of all the operations carried out by users with the platform.

-What are the best practices that you recommend to a company’s CISO?
+What are the best practices that you recommend to the CISO of a company?

-It is important to have tools that can be integrated with the business in a simple way, to have greater control of the whole and not only have cybersecurity services in access or in the company network .
+It is important to have tools that can be integrated with the business in a simple way.
+This will allow greater control of the whole and not only have cybersecurity services in the access or in the company network.
 Planting a seed in a business is more optimal than just fencing the entire perimeter.